Thrive 2L Natural Seaweed Plant Tonic Concentrate

 If growing your pittosporum as a single specimen, pruning is not required.
 However, if you are growing this plant as a hedge, it is important to clip it regularly to help create and maintain a dense and even appearance.
 Three times a year is best, with spring, early summer and mid-autumn recommended.

-Pittosporum is a pretty easy-care plant, but you will need to watch out for a black beetle called the pittosporum bug, as this can eat the foliage off.
-Control it with a garden insecticide as soon as this occurs so their numbers can’t build up.
+Pittosporum is a pretty easy-care plant, but you will need to watch out for a black beetle called the pittosporum bug, as this can suck the sap from the plants and affect their health and vigour.
+Control it with a garden insecticide as soon as this occurs so their numbers can't build up.

 Camellia: flowering evergreen shrub perfect for a fence-height hedge.